 STATUS Time series view of the sensor status and lists of ongoing and resolved issues.

 ACTIONS Administrators can download raw data for up to 18 months or download packet captures from the rolling 50 MB buffer.
-This section currently does not apply to Ethernet.

 ABOUT This section provides the sensor serial number, IP configuration and MAC address.